-I start most of my interface designs in TextEdit.
+I start most of my interface designs in plain text.
+(TextEdit on the Mac, if you’re curious.)
 Why?
 Because it forces me to focus on the words.
 Words are like stock in a delicious stew.
 If you don’t have good stock, the whole meal feels off.

-Say we’ve got to design a rather standard looking confirmation modal with two options for the user.
-Open TextEdit and start writing:
+Say I’m designing a rather standard looking confirmation modal with two options for the user.
+To start, I’ll open TextEdit and start writing:

 Are you sure you want to cancel? ---------- Your account will remain active until 2/1/2018. - If you resubscribe by 3/10/2018 you will retain your data. - If you resubscribe after 3/10/2018 you'll have create a new account. - You may download your data until 3/10/2018. [ No ] [ Yes ]